awjuliani/super-grid-world/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details (Note: LICENSE file might need to be added).
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details.

 ## Author